Amy and Ava Jones home again

 Hunter, the oldest son, says it was extremely hard to tell them both that Trey had died.

-Hunter points out there remain bits and pieces of the legacy of his father.
-That seems to ease some of the pain.
+Hunter points out that bits and pieces of his father’s legacy remain, which seems to ease some of the pain.

 Trey says his dad was very good at woodworking.
-He also build a work shed, a fence and left a lot of woodworking projects around the house.
+He also built a work shed, fence, and left a lot of woodworking projects around the house.

-Amy says she can’t say enough about community support and financial support from numerous fundraiser.
+Amy says she can’t say enough about the community and financial support from numerous fundraisers.

 Amy has family in to help while she struggles physically.

-Creek, the youngest son, managed to walk away from the car hitting the family with only serious scratches and bruises.
+Creek, the youngest son, managed to walk away with only serious scratches and bruises.

-Ava says she struggles finding the right words in casual conversation now after the trauma from the ordeal.
+Ava says she struggles to find the right words in casual conversation now after the trauma of the ordeal.

 “I hope my right arm and right leg works,” said Ava.
 “But like my right arm still doesn’t work.”